 Looking for ways to keep yourselves occupied while "vacationing" at home these days?
 Or maybe you've already burned straight thru your list of things-to-do and are looking for the latest DIY mission to throw yourself headfirst into.

 It's honestly kind of a job in itself keeping ourselves (not to mention kids!) busy, productive and engaged with activities that are both enjoyable and rewarding.
-We can only binge Tiger King and Too Hot too Handle for so long before losing all motivation to continue living life and drown in quarantine hell.
+We can only binge watch Queen's Gambit and The Mandolorian so many times (so good though!).

 So here are a few ideas, along with our best advice, on how to undertake and knock out your next interior design slash home improvement project.
 With a little hard work and creativity, you can add fresh, splashy style to your surroundings and maybe even find your own inner interior designer.
 You got this!